Rahul K. Shah, MD, FAAP, FACS

 Sinus surgery facts

-- Sinus surgery removes diseased or obstructive sinus tissue resulting in improved natural sinus drainage; post-operative care is as important as the sinus surgery.
+- Traditional sinus surgery removes diseased or obstructive sinus tissue resulting in improved natural sinus drainage.
+Post-operative care is as important as the sinus surgery.

 - There are many risks and complications of sinus surgery; failure to resolve infection, recurrence of the original sinus problem, bleeding, chronic nasal drainage, failure to resolve all original sinus problems, damage to the eyes or base of the skull, pain, reduction or loss of sense of smell or taste, or the need for additional surgery and medical consultations.